vicarsen/operating-systems/chapters/compute/threads/guides/sum-array-threads/README.md

 ## `std.parallelism` in D

-D language's standard library exposes the [`std.parallelism`](https://dlang.org/phobos/std_parallelism.html), which provides a series of parallel processing functions.
+The D language's standard library exposes the [`std.parallelism`](https://dlang.org/phobos/std_parallelism.html), which provides a series of parallel processing functions.
 One such function is `reduce()`, which splits an array between a given number of threads and applies a given operation to these chunks.
 In our case, the operation simply adds the elements to an accumulator: `a + b`.
 Follow and run the code in `chapters/compute/threads/guides/sum-array-threads/support/d/sum_array_threads_reduce.d`.

 The number of threads is used within a [`TaskPool`](https://dlang.org/phobos/std_parallelism.html#.TaskPool).
-This structure is a thread manager (not scheduler).
+This structure manages a pool of worker threads (not a scheduler).
-It silently creates the number of threads we request and then `reduce()` spreads its workload between these threads.
+It creates the requested number of worker threads, `reduce()` then spreads the workload between them.

 Now that you've seen how parallelism works in D, go in `chapters/compute/threads/guides/sum-array-threads/support/java/SumArrayThreads.java` and follow the TODOs.
 The code is similar to the one written in D, and it uses `ThreadPoolExecutor`.